timmillwood/drupal_browser_push_notification/README.md

 ------------

-The Browser Push Notification module send push notification to web browsers using PUSH WebApi and service-worker.
+The Browser Push Notification module send push notification to web browsers using Push Api and service-worker.

  * For a full description of the module, visit the project page: https://drupal.org/project/browser_push_notification